 "We're making progress on the selection committee," Hancock said Wednesday.
 "Though we're not finished.
 I'm in the process of making calls to prospective committee members and it's going quite well.
 Everything is on target -- we've got a lot more talking to do and it's going to take a while and that's why we don't have a deadline.
 So it's really too soon to say when we'll be finished, but we all feel good about where we are."

 Well, next season is the deadline, as the committee would obviously need to be in place before the season begins.
 Hancock said it would consist of 12-18 members, larger than the selection committee for basketball.

 "At the end of the day, I think human decisions have to be a part part of things like the college football playoff.
 There's just no way -- and we knew this in basketball -- that any computer can tell you that the power forward had a headache when the team lost, that the left tackle had finals or mid-terms coming up that week and was not as focused as he should have been.
-While I think we'll let metrics grow in importance, I think the human factor will still be the critical element, certainly for us in college football."
+While I think we'll metrics grow in importance, I think the human factor will still be the critical element, certainly for us in college football."

 Keep your cell phones tight, everyone.
 Maybe Hancock will be giving you a call in the near future to ask about your interest in being a member of the committee.
-If he does, it's your duty to college football bureaucracy to accept.
+He he does, it's your duty to college football bureaucracy to accept.

 - - -

 And don’t forget to join our pick’em league for college football braggin’ rights by entering group code 9970 and password Doc Sat.